crankin/me2020/work/mark.md

 An email came in from Mark Gobble: would I be interested in designing for his new skateboard company?
 Yes.
 Did he have a budget or any money?
 No. We eventually worked it out.
 Working on his PhD in education, Gobble built a reputation among his peers in the deaf community as a caring, funny guy.
 We bonded over family, via hand-written notes or email.
 His wife, whom he met as a fellow student at the Texas School for the Deaf, did a stint in China teaching deaf students, resulting in the two of them adopting a couple of deaf, Chinese kids.

 There’s more to the branding story, and why the decks were designed as they were, but that’s the starting point.
 Sad to say, Mark Gobble was killed by a hit-and-run-driver while he was out running, and about to move with his family to Boston, and take on the role of professor at Boston University.

-“When I set out to look for an artist, I wanted someone who would understand 100% what this skateboard company would mean.
-I wanted someone deeply insightful, respectful and appreciative of the world’s cultures.
-I wanted someone who would bring out the soul of the decks for riders and admirers.
-I did not want to hire artists who have created art for skateboards before; I wanted someone ‘outside’ the skating industry.
-I wanted this artist to be able to offer new perspectives of what a skateboard could be.

-I recalled a cover story in the Austin Chronicle about a designer named Marc English, how the cover stood out.

-Pictured was a man in a North African djellaba and head scarf, with several week’s beard.
-The article was “English as a 2nd Language”.
-As I’m deaf, and as an ASL user (American Sign Language) who considers English my second language, I could appreciate the article’s title.
-I knew he had to contact Marc.”

-Mark Gobble, president : MARK Skateboards